scmqa/qa-portfolio/cypress-form-submission-test/README.md

   })
 })

+---

 Conclusion

-The test confirms that the form submission functionality is working as expected.
+The automated test confirmed that the form submission functionality is working as expected.
+The system correctly handles user input and displays the appropriate success message.